hidmic/cps/schema-supplement.rst

 :Type: :type:`string`
 :Applies To: :object:`package`

-Provides a description of the file contents, for readers that may not be familiar with CPS files.
+Provides a description of the file contents, for readers that may not be familiar with CBS files.
 The typical value is :string:`"Common Package Specification for <package name>"`.

 :attribute:`Meta-Schema`
 ------------------------